Definition of Figurative Language

-Dickinson uses personification of housewife to describe sunset in the very first line of this poem.
-She is using a sweeping housewife who does her daily works, likewise the rays of setting sun sweeps away beneath the horizon.
+Dickinson uses personification of a housewife to describe the sunset in the very first line of this poem.
+She is using a sweeping housewife who does her daily work, likewise the rays of the setting sun sweep away beneath the horizon.

 rare and radiant maiden;

 And the silken sad uncertain rustling of each purple curtain …

 Deep into that darkness peering, long I stood there wondering, fearing,